peterrauscher/py-gutenberg/README.md

 ## Thanks

-This module is built on the **wonderful** but unofficial API built by [@garethbjohnson](https://github.com/garethbjohnson) over at [gutendex.com](https://gutendex.com).
-I have no reason to believe the hosting they've setup is meant to sustain more than a few concurrent users, so please be kind a limit your requests where possible.
-Additionally, if you intend to use this in a production environment, it is highly encouraged that you self-host.
+This module is built on the **wonderful** but unofficial API built by [@garethbjohnson](https://github.com/garethbjohnson) known as [Gutendex](https://github.com/garethbjohnson/gutendex).
+By default, this library uses a public instance I'm hosting myself, but does not have the bandwidth to maintain more than a few concurrent users.
+Please be kind and limit your requests where possible.
+Additionally, if you intend to use this library in a production environment, I highly encourage you to self-host.

 ### Read about [self-hosting the API here!](https://github.com/garethbjohnson/gutendex/wiki/Installation-Guide)